humdrum-tools/humdrum-documentation/guide/ch36/index.md

 Typically, these languages divide the task of sound synthesis into two representations called the *score* and the *orchestra*.
-The *orchestra* is an executable program, whereas the *score* is a set of note- or event-related data that is \"performed\" by the orchestra.
+The *orchestra* is an executable program, whereas the *score* is a set of note- or event-related data that is "performed" by the orchestra.
 Typically, the *score* consists of a series of note-records where each data record defines several attributes for a single note.
 Common attributes include the frequency (or pitch), amplitude, duration, onset time, attack/decay